"Honoring the voice of my imagination”

 -F a r r a h B o u l é

-F a r r a h conjures up new worlds by engaging in her own artful explosion, healing fantasy, and musical evolution into captivating audiences around the world with her flawless expression of the human condition.
+Farrah Boulé is a Miami-born artist whose musical identity is deeply shaped by her Cuban and Haitian heritage.
+Inspired by the grandeur and energy of big bands.
 Her creative work takes a wide variety of forms from composing, directing to producing.
-Her uniqueness spreads across all realms, including academia, having been personally invited to perform and collaborate with prestigious institutions such as New York University.
+Her uniqueness spreads across all realms, including academia, having been personally invited to perform and collaborate with prestigious institutions.